What is Sex Therapy?

 - Learning about your lovers’ body

-What Sex Therapy Is Not.
+What Sex Therapy Is Not

 People sometimes still feel confused about what sex therapy is and is not, even after reading this description.
 This makes sense in so many ways because we live in a world that is often so uncomfortable discussing and exploring sexuality and the feelings that go with it.
 Sex therapy (like psychotherapy) is not a passive experience.
 This means that you as a client are actively engaged in the process every step of the way.
 What you bring to the sessions determines where we go, what we do and how things unfold; at your speed, at your pace.
-Clients are invited to really participate in thinking, doing, feeling and compassionate self enquiry in order to reframe their understanding of sex and sexuality or make the changes required to solve the problems they struggle with in their lives.
+Clients are invited to really participate in thinking, doing, feeling and compassionate self inquiry in order to re-frame their understanding of sex and sexuality or make the changes required to solve the problems they struggle with in their lives.
 Unlike doctors and medical professionals who tend to ‘prescribe’, or separate sex from the rest of your life and treat symptoms rather than the root of problems, sex therapy with me is a deeper process that requires your commitment and attention, to explore outside the square in order to experience deep change at the levels you seek.
 The more you engage in the process the more you will get out of it.